NOTICE: YOUR HEALTH & SAFETY ARE IMPORTANT TO US. PLEASE KNOW THAT

 Second, the order address the manner in which electronic document should be produced to the plaintiff.
 Specifically, the order requires that the documents produced in a “native file” format whenever possible.
 Native file format means the electronic files are produced in the exact same manner they are maintained on the companies’ servers instead of being produced as a hard copy.
 For example, instead of printing out an e-mail and sending it to the plaintiffs, the defendant is required to simply copy the e-mail electronically and send it in the same format in which it was created.

-Today the court in the TDF cases pending in the San Francisco County Superior Court ...
+Today the court in the TDF cases entered an order appointing a “discovery master” to ...